 - Q: My company writes a commercial policy covering a mobile home park, including individual mobile homes.
 We are unable to determine how frequently the individual mobile homes are rented out.
 Are those mobile homes covered by the FHCF? - A: Yes.
 Similar to a condominium structure which is deemed to have a habitational occupancy and to be a residential structure regardless of whether the individual units are owner or non-owner occupied, and regardless of the term of occupancy of individual units, the mobile homes are covered by the FHCF.
-However, if the mobile homes are classified and rated as a hotel, motel, or timeshare, those specific mobile homes are not reportable based on definition (25) in Article V and exclusion (8) in Article VI of the Reimbursement Contract.
+However, if the mobile homes are classified and rated as a hotel, motel, timeshare, camp, retreat, or other similar structure, those specific mobile homes are not reportable based on definition (25) in Article V and exclusion (8) in Article VI of the Reimbursement Contract.